unm-digital-history/campus-history/essays/lobo-statues/index.md

 #### Almost done
 This is the end of the story, and you should see the text box scroll out of view followed by the background image.

+{% include juxtapose.html
+image1="images/lobo-image-6.jpeg"
+image2="images/lobo-image-7.jpeg"
+caption="Previous and new location of the Lobo"
+%}

 {% include scrollybox/bg-multi-long-close.html %}